 Registered as Hautboy and trained by Tom Payten, he became the first of the Haut Brions to score in Australia when he won the Mona Nursery at Caulfield in mid-October and the Flemington Stakes for two-year-olds on the last day of the V.R.C.
 Spring Meeting.
 Afterwards, he returned to Randwick where he won twice before the New Year including the prestigious December Stakes.
 Hautboy might have been the smartest of the Haut Brion colts in that first season, but the old boy got a couple of good fillies, Haulette and Hautesse, in that same crop as well.
 Haulette, raced by William Brown, was classy enough to win the Champagne Stakes at Randwick while Hautesse later at the same gathering appropriated the Easter Stakes.
 There were other winners besides this trio seen out during the season including Courada, who carried the colours of Will and Fred Moses.

-It came as no surprise therefore when the bidding on Haut Brion’s second offering of yearlings proved more spirited than the first, nor was it a surprise that William Bailey was again in the vanguard of buyers.
-In April 1900 Samuel Hordern sent up seven yearlings by Haut Brion for Tom Clibborn’s annual sale, and William Bailey paid 1130 guineas to obtain just two of them.
-The first was a lovely bay filly out of the imported mare Spite, a half-sister to the useful horse Spiteful, which Tom Payten secured on Bailey’s behalf for 700 guineas and retained to train.
-The second was a stylish brown colt out of Narara for which James Scobie paid 430 guineas on Bailey’s behalf and kept to train.
-The pair registered respectively as Hautain and Hautvilliers were the two most expensive Haut Brions to go through the sales ring that year.
-They were also the best, and before their juvenile season had ended, William Bailey held high hopes that an A.J.C. blue riband might well be within his grasp at last.
+It came as no surprise to anybody when the bidding on Haut Brion’s second offering of yearlings had proved more spirited than the first, nor was it a surprise that Samuel Hordern topped the aggregate of sellers while William Bailey was again in the vanguard of buyers.
+The Spite filly was passed on by Bailey to Tom Payten to train.
+On the other hand, the stylish brown colt out of Narara for which James Scobie paid 430 guineas on Bailey’s behalf, remained with Scobie.
+While the pair, registered respectively as Hautain and Hautvilliers, were the two most expensive Haut Brions to go through the sales ring that year, they were also the best.
+And before their juvenile season had ended, William Bailey held high hopes that an A.J.C. blue riband might well be within his grasp at last.

 In the Ascot Vale, Hautvilliers, who went to the post as the 1/2 favourite in the four-horse field, made all the running to win by three lengths from Elderslie and Grasspan.
 Brought across to Sydney as part of Scobie’s team for the A.J.C.
 Autumn Meeting, Hautvilliers could only run third behind the Maribyrnong Plate winner, Ibex, and Grasspan, in the Champagne Stakes.
 That event was notable for the coincidence that the seven runners passed the judge’s box in the order in which their names appeared on the race card.
 Curiously enough, the winner, Ibex, was having his first start since the Maribyrnong Plate.
 A beautifully grown colt by Gossoon bred at the famous Kirkham Stud, Ibex seemed at that stage of his preparation the beau ideal of a Derby colt.
 William Mate, a grazier from the Riverina, had acquired him at the Kirkham disposal when he gave just 40 guineas for the mare Angora, then in foal to Gossoon.
 Prepared by Prosper Gough at Randwick, Ibex was freely spoken of as the likely winner of the following season’s Derby, although the result of the Easter Stakes just two days after the Champagne gave his supporters cause for concern.